 Here are the basics you’ll need for a London Fog tea latte:

-- A good quality Earl Grey tea; I used teabags, but you could opt for loose leaf tea, too.
+- A good quality Earl Grey tea; I used teabags, but you could opt for loose leaf tea or a tea sachet.

 - Hot, foamy milk — Use your milk of choice; I used unsweetened almond milk; Just be aware that almond milk in general doesn’t have much fat and won’t froth as well as cow’s milk or oat milk.